alx9r/StructuredResource/Docs/tutorial.md

 ### D4: Test, Edit, Repeat

-Running `powershell.exe Invoke-Pester` reveals a problem: One of the flags we set during testing causes `Remove-Item` to fail with `PermissionDenied`.
+Running `powershell.exe Invoke-Pester` reveals another problem: One of the flags we set during testing causes `Remove-Item` to fail with `PermissionDenied`.
 To fix this, we implement our own `Remover` as follows:

 ```PowerShell
 function Remove-File